-The cemetery project includes archeological discovery and related research on the people and activities at Whitemarsh/Sacred Heart to better understand, document, and tell the story of those who lived, worked, worshipped, and were buried there.
-This will initially focus on the cemetery and recently found hillside grave markers, and potentially include other burial places and structures such as slave quarters, tenant dwellings, barns, and outbuildings.
+The Sacred Heart/White Marsh cemetery project includes many facets.
+We are conducting archeological discovery and related research on the people and activities at Whitemarsh/Sacred Heart to better understand, document, and tell the story of those who lived, worked, worshipped, and were buried there.
+This will initially focus on the cemetery and adjacent hillside grave markers, and potentially include other burial places and structures such as enslaved quarters, tenant dwellings, barns, and outbuildings.
+As research yields additional names to our burial register (which has grown from 900 to over 2200), we are developing a public-facing, searchable database.
+We are also focused on maintaining, mitigating erosion, and preserving the hillside, as well as implementing a preservation plan for the burial markers and related objects.
+Ultimately, we intend to memorialize and honor those buried on these sacred grounds.

 Some of this story has been told—particularly of the Jesuit (Society of Jesus) landowners and organizers of the first Catholic diocese in the U.S. and the creation of Georgetown University.
 The mostly untold story is of the enslaved people of African descent who lived and worked at Whitemarsh and other plantations, most of whom were sold to southern plantations in 1838.
 Our intent is to memorialize and provide some measure of dignity to our brothers and sisters in Christ—particularly those who were not granted that in life as enslaved persons.